-Support the employee's return to work A diagnosis alone will not tell you all there is to know about what an employee can manage.
+Support the employee's return to work

+A diagnosis alone will not tell you all there is to know about what an employee can manage.
 How an employee finds and manages their mental illness and how much support they need is something which varies from person to person.
 As the employee begins to feel better, you can start jointly making plans for their gradual return to work.
 If they have been on long-term sick leave then it may be a good idea to begin with a few social visits to the workplace.
 Find out what adjustments they will need in order to make their return to work as easy as possible.

+Facts

 Almost

 one in two

 employees sometimes, often or always feel that they have difficulties in disconnecting.

-More than 4 out of 10 have some form of sleep problem. employee often or always feels emotionally exhausted.
+3/10 More than 3 out of 10 have some form of sleep problem. employees sometimes, often, or always feel emotionally exhausted.